 Caveat: Before you apply for any credit card, read the fine print and make sure that your spending and traveling habits make getting a card worthwhile.

-Be a Guest (Or Buy Your Way in)
+Be a Guest (or Buy Your Way in)

 And finally, there’s always the kindness of strangers.
-Some people on travel forums such as eBay.com and .say they’ve gained lounge access by simply standing outside the door and asking people going inside if they can bring them in as a guest.
-And FlyerTalk itself has a Coupon Connection section where frequent posters are able to swap or sell lounge passes (you need to have a certain number of posts on the site to join).
+Some people on travel forums such as eBay.com and .say they’ve gained lounge access by simply standing outside the door and asking people going inside if they will bring them in as a guest.
+And FlyerTalk itself has a Coupon Connection section where frequent posters are able to swap lounge passes (you need to have a certain number of posts on the site to join).
 Other places to check for guest passes are

 Best for: People who don’t mind asking strangers for favors.